HSBC's Swiss private banking arm not for sale - paper

-ZURICH The Swiss private banking arm of HSBC Holdings Plc (HSBA.L) is not for sale, its head said in a newspaper interview published on Saturday.
+ZURICH Dec 13 The Swiss private banking arm of HSBC Holdings Plc is not for sale, its head said in a newspaper interview published on Saturday.

 Asked whether HSBC wanted to sell its Swiss business, Franco Morra, chief executive of HSBC Private Bank (Switzerland), told Swiss newspaper Finanz und Wirtschaft: "The Swiss business of HSBC is not for sale."

 He said the bank was growing.
-"We're concentrating on customers in 29 markets who invest at least 5 million Swiss francs (3.30 million pounds) with us," he said.
+"We're concentrating on customers in 29 markets who invest at least 5 million Swiss francs with us," he said.

 HSBC's Swiss arm is currently subject of several tax investigations, including in the United States, France and Belgium.